markstory/cakephp-spekkoek/README.md

   approach to bootstrapping.
 This class is used to load bootstrapping and application configuration.
 It also provides hook methods for configuring middleware.
-* `Spekkoek\MiddlewarePipe` Middleware are callable objects that 'wrap' the request/response object. `Application` is also a middleware object that helps encapsulate the existing CakePHP dispatch process.
+* `Spekkoek\MiddlewareStack` A MiddlewareStack provides an interface for building and manipulating the stack of middleware.
+The `Application` is also a middleware object that helps encapsulate the existing CakePHP dispatch process.
 * `Spekkoek\Server` Is the entry point for a request/response.
 It consumes an application, and emits the response to the server API.